Azure/terraform-azure-modules/codex/logic_code/resource.md

 ## Order within a `module` block

-The meta-arguments below should be declared on the top of a `resource` block with the following order:
+The meta-arguments below should be declared on the top of a `module` block with the following order:

 1. `source`
 2. `version`